 - A valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMC)

 - A graduate medical training license

 - An unrestricted license in order to practice in the Commonwealth of Pennsylvania

 As a result, acceptance into the program may be delayed until all parts of the National Board Examination and the Test of English as a Foreign Language (TOEFL) exam have been passed.

 Our fellowship program participates in the Electronic Residency Application Service (ERAS) universal application process and the National Residency Matching Program (NRMP).
 Please visit the ERAS website for an application, information about our program and important deadlines.
 For more information, see the National Resident Matching Program.

 The following information should be uploaded to ERAS:

 Applicants are advised to access their file frequently to ensure timely submission of all components of their application.
-A personal interview is required for applicants who will be ranked for matching, and the Division of Neonatology can offer up to $200 (plus hotel for out-of-town candidates) to offset travel expenses.
+An interview is required for applicants who will be ranked for matching.
+We will be conducting virtual interviews this application season.

 CHOP is committed to providing equal employment opportunities to employees and applicants without regard to age, ancestry, color, disability, gender identity, genetic information, marital status, national origin, race, religion, sex or sexual orientation, victim of domestic or sexual violence status, protected veteran status, or other protected classifications to the extent required by applicable laws.